Note: This post is often updated due to changes that occur in YouTube.

 YouTube.
-We're so grateful to have a platform where we can share our work, and the platform also helps (partially) with supporting our work so we can continue to create.
+We're so grateful to have a platform where we can share our work, and the platform also helps with supporting our work so we can continue to create.
 A while back, we wrote a post about tips for viewers using YouTube to watch edu videos.
 We wanted to update and expand on that based on what we've learned over the years.
+We try to keep this updated.

 1- Captions/subtitles on edu videos are also available in different languages!

 You knew that you could click the "CC" button at the bottom to see subtitles!
 But, did you know that thanks to our amazing subtitle contributors, many of our videos have subtitles in different languages?
 Check out the screenshot video below for more info about how to see subtitles in different languages!

 Important Update: On September 28, 2020, YouTube removed the feature that allows the community to contribute new subtitles.
 This affects all YouTube channels.
 However, any previously created subtitles that were published before this date will remain!
 If you are interested in volunteering to translate our subtitles, please visit here.

 3- But also: transcripts!